Updated: Jan 9

 iInvestFund do not link to any financial institutions to perform actual trades.
 All data entered into iInvestFund is stored on your device only and is accessible only by you.

-iInvestFund also provides option to enable password protection as well as Touch ID (fingerprint authentication) on iOS devices.
+iInvestFund also provides option to enable password protection as well as biometric authentication on iOS devices.